ikanisa/abareyo/README.md

 ## Supabase Configuration

 Supabase drives authentication, storage, and realtime updates.
-Create a root `.env` (or `.env.local` for machine-specific overrides) with the following values.
+Copy `.env.example` to `.env.local` (machine-specific overrides only) and populate the following values.
 Keys prefixed with `NEXT_PUBLIC_` are exposed to the browser and should point at the deployed backend/API origin.
+For production builds, use `.env.production.local` based on `.env.production.example` and source values from your secret manager.

 ```
 SUPABASE_URL=